Letter from our Founder

 It takes a unique brand of boldness to envision—and pursue—a future so different from the world that surrounds you.
 These students possessed courage and drive, but lacked the gateways to achieve their dreams—this struck me as a great injustice.
 It inspired me to launch a program called College Track—which has, to date, guided and supported thousands of students on their quest to earn college degrees, most of whom are the first in their family to reach this pivotal milestone.

 This imperative underpins both the moral and practical mission of our work at Emerson Collective: We are idealists with our feet on the ground.
 Students can’t become self-reliant adults unless we give them an excellent education and a pathway cleared of obstacles.
 Immigrants can’t contribute their fullest to our communities, can’t live open and free and productive lives, unless they are liberated from the fear of detention and deportation.
 Complex systemic failures require flexible approaches, new models, and improved public policy.
 Every day with new ideas, true numbers, and smart practices, we at Emerson Collective do our part to advance these solutions.
-We do so in partnership with innovative thinkers, entrepreneurs, and organizations—with the broad community of concern and solidarity that we seek to foster.
+We do so in partnership with innovative thinkers, entrepreneurs, artists, and organizations—with the broad community of concern and solidarity that we seek to foster.

 Our basic belief, as Emerson taught, is that we are doubly obligated: we must rely on ourselves and we must rely on each other.
 By helping individuals to achieve their dreams, we unleash the full force of the world’s most powerful resource: human potential.